PubInv/freespireco/README.md

 Developing a public commons of reusable documentation suitable for wholesale inclusion in such applications is a major goal of The Freespireco Project.

+# Licensing

-Licensing In order to create a free public commons of respirations devices that anyone can build and strongly encourage the contribution of improvements to the public, Freespireco using strong reciprocal, or share-alike licenses.
-For software, this is the Affero GNU Public License (AGPL).
+In order to create a free public commons of respirations devices that anyone can build and strongly encourage the contribution of improvements to the public, Freespireco using strong reciprocal, or share-alike licenses.

-If anyone makes an improvement to a device or piece of software in the public commons covered by the AGPL and sells or gives or offers it as a web service to another person, then their improvement must be published back into the public commons for others to use.

-The best analogous approach for hardware objects, such as a valve or a case, is the CERN Open Hardware Licence Version 2- Strong Reciprocal.

-Documentation will be licensed under CC0 1.0 Universal (CC0 1.0)
+Our license policy is reflected in the [Public Invention Licensing Guidelines](https://github.com/PubInv/PubInv-License-Guidelines) which we encourage others to reuse.

+There is currently no free public commons of examples of application information submitted to regulatory bodies for approval.
+In order to create one, [Public Invention](https://www.pubinv.org/) has begun making the [Regulatory Sunlight Agreement](https://github.com/PubInv/RegulatorySunlight) which is analogous to a share-alike or reciprocal license for regulatory matter.

+# Patents

-Public Domain Dedication.
-This licence will allow for translation of the documentation into multiple languages most easily.
-Patents The Freespireco Project will not seek patents.
+The Freespireco Project will not seek patents.
 We will attempt to create a public commons which has maximum safety and effectiveness and ease of use, manufacture, deployment.
 Therefore we will avoid infringing patents wherever possible, and clearly delineate features where necessary to allow potential manufacturers to operate without fear, uncertainty and doubt (FUD).

+# Timeline

-Timeline The Freespireco Project expects to operate on the scale of decades, and to re-evaluate itself after each five years.
+The Freespireco Project expects to operate on the scale of decades, and to re-evaluate itself after each five years.
 We expect a complete respiration ecosystem to be saving lives within the first decade.

+# Research Usage

-Research Usage Of all potential users, medical researchers will benefit soonest from The Freespireco project because it will be a platform that accommodates both hardware and software research ideas.
+Of all potential
+users, medical researchers will benefit soonest from The Freespireco project because it will be a platform that accommodates both hardware and software research ideas.
 As a free platform, it allows a research team to create and test a new feature with maximum transparency.
 Researchers will also benefit from our emphasis of automated testing, extensive instrumentation, and complete documentation.

+## Likely Contributors

-Likely Contributors Experience has shown that it is important to lower the barriers to entry for any contributor in order to encourage many contributors.
+Experience has shown that it is important to lower the barriers to entry for any contributor in order to encourage many contributors.